adeelahmadk/termux-lamp/README.md

 ## Service Automation

-termux-services contains a set of scripts for controlling services.
-Instead of putting commands in ~/.bashrc or ~/.bash_profile, they can be started and stopped with termux-services.
+[termux-services](https://github.com/termux/termux-services) contains a set of scripts for controlling services.
+Instead of putting commands in `~/.bashrc` or `~/.bash_profile`, they can be started and stopped with termux-services.
 It manages a wide variety of back-end services such as apache httpd, lighttpd, nginx, ftpd, sshd, mysqld, postgres, mosquitto, crond, privoxy and more.

 To install termux-services, run
 ```